yegor256/blog/_drafts/_junit.md

   * **Reusability**.
 The classes we will have to create for test assertions will be reusable in other test methods and test cases.
-    Just as, in the example above, the `ArrayFromRandom` could be used somewhere else.
+    Just as, in the example above, `ArrayFromRandom` could be used somewhere else.
 Similarly, Hamcrest matchers may and will constitute a library of reusable test components.